Start your workplace transformation today.

 To inspire creative thinking and teamwork, it’s vital that the right environment is cultivated.
-That’s why, when it came to creating a headquarters that would inspire election success, the Liberal Democrats turned to Peldon Rose.
+That’s why, when it came to creating a headquarters that would inspire election success, the Liberal Democrats turned to office design and build company Peldon Rose.

 Peldon Rose needed to create a new people-centric hub to bring together staff, volunteers and parliamentarians.
 It needed to be a space that embodied the Liberal Democrats’ mission to create a “fairer, greener, more caring Britain”, and enable the next generation of Lib Dem leaders to thrive.